Chris the Engineer

-Last updated 2010-05-18
+Last updated 2025-03-11

-My first eight years after school were spent studying and doing my compulsory military service, as well as doing a bit of professional flying.
+My first eight years after school were spent studying and completing my compulsory military service, as well as doing a bit of professional flying.
 I completed my BEng degree in electronic engineering and Commercial Pilot Licences on aeroplanes and helicopters.

 The next year was spent as a teacher, teaching an experimental project on behalf of Eskom, South Africa's prime electricity provider.